It’s been a really eventful and busy year; busy but in a good way.

 I have found my way back to the Lord and I can honestly say that this was the best decision I have ever made and looking back I question how I even made it without Him!
 He has changed my life in so many ways and I continue to see all of His goodness and blessings daily.
 He gives me rest, hope and reassurance, and He sees me through the rough and stressful times.
 And best of all, He has blessed me with the greatest gift anyone can receive: my salvation.

 In the early months of this year, my husband and I purchased our first very own home and we are truly blessed to be able to fulfill the dream of being homeowners in Hawaii.
 Shortly after our move, I started a new job which was also a tremendous blessing.
-I’ve been trying to get into a government job since I came to the US almost ten years ago and finally accomplished this goal.

-Right before my birthday in April, I was able to purchase my first brand new vehicle ever, which is another significant accomplishment.
+I paid off my debt and right before my birthday in April, I was able to purchase my first brand new vehicle ever, which is another significant accomplishment.
 Now please don’t think I am talking about all this to brag, I am not trying to in any way.
 I may have briefly mentioned before that I am a domestic violence survivor and that I have hit rock bottom just a few years back.
 It was a rough time, not having a home, a job or a car, only having a couple of boxes with my personal belongings and having to start from zero.
 So I am very proud of myself and am thanking the good Lord for seeing and guiding me through all of this and blessing me with a wonderful life, husband and family.

 Another thing to mention about this years birthday is that it actually snowed in Germany.
 My mom had sent me a video and said that it hasn’t snowed in April or on my birthday in 31 years.
 Umm, I am 31 one years old, so the last time it did snow was when I was born…